-A Life Care Plan Critique and Pricing is a dynamic document based upon published standards of practice, comprehensive assessment, data analysis, and research, which provides an organized, concise plan for current and future needs with associated costs for individuals who have experienced catastrophic injury or have chronic health care needs.
+A Life Care Plan Critique and Pricing Analysis is a dynamic document based upon published standards of practice, comprehensive medical assessment, data analysis, and research, which provides an organized, and concise plan for current and future medical needs associated with the care of individuals who have experienced catastrophic injury or have chronic health care needs.

 The definition cited encapsulates the principle that life care planning is to be, at a minimum, a consistent process for the evaluation of patients.

-TD&P Consulting specializes in life care plan critique and pricing to ensure they are organized, concise and based on established rules governing medical necessity.
-Our team of consultants is comprised of physicians, policy professionals, attorneys, actuaries, and economists who assist testifying life care planners in the development and evaluation of their plans for benefit eligibility, Affordable Care Act impacts, insurance coverage, and collateral source implications on market pricing.
+TD&P Consulting specializes in life care plan critique and pricing analysis.
+Our method is designed to ensure that the plans reviewed by our team are organized, concise, and based on evidence-based medicine and established practice standards governing medical necessity.
+Our team of experts is comprised of physicians, policy professionals, attorneys, actuaries, and economists who assist testifying life care planners in the development and evaluation of their plans for benefit eligibility, Affordable Care Act impacts, insurance coverage, and collateral source implications on market pricing.

 Paul Deutsch, one of the founders of life care planning, maintains that “the use of clinical practice guidelines and research literature [, while useful, is not enough] to meet the standards that have become necessary for a properly developed life care plan.”
 An adequate plan requires a strong foundation, which means that life care planners must be willing to take several essential steps.
 Specifically, they must be ready to: